apache/spark/UPDATING.md

 recommended service account keys for the Google Cloud Platform management method is [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).

+### BranchPythonOperator has a return value
+`BranchPythonOperator` will now return a value equal to the `task_id` of the chosen branch, where previously it returned None.
+Since it inherits from BaseOperator it will do an `xcom_push` of this value if `do_xcom_push=True`.
+This is useful for downstream decision-making.

 ### Removal of airflow.AirflowMacroPlugin class

 The class was there in airflow package but it has not been used (apparently since 2015).